 Riders come to achieve specific goals, whether it is physically or emotionally therapeutic, educational, sporting or recreational (or all of these)

-Types of Disabilities: Includes Cerebral palsy (varying type), Down syndrome, Spina bifida, Muscular Dystrophy, Multiple sclerosis, Visual and hearing loss, Speech impairment, Learning disabilities, Emotionally disturbed, Autism, CVA, Neurological injuries, ADHD, and multiple disabilities.
+Types of Disabilities: Includes Cerebral palsy (varying levels), Down syndrome, Spina bifida, Muscular Dystrophy, Multiple sclerosis, visual and hearing loss, speech impairment, learning disabilities, emotionally disturbed, Autism, CVA, neurological injuries, ADHD, and multiple disabilities.

 Numbers: Each year, we provide approximately 2,000 hours of riding therapy for people with disabilities.
 We plan to increase our rider numbers by operating more rides during the week.
 We always have a long waiting list of people wanting to use our service.

 Age: All ages.
 90% of our riders are under the age of 16 years.

 Catchment Area: South Eastern Auckland, including Manukau, Pakuranga, Panmure, Glen Innes, Howick, Manurewa, Papatoetoe, Clevedon, Beachlands, Maraetai, Whitford, and Papakura.

 Individual Application Procedure

 Initially a Referral Form has to be completed.
 If there is a suitable space and horse in the programme, a physiotherapist and/or coaches will then assess the individual as to their suitability to ride.
 They are then matched with an available horse.